keygen-sh/fcl.dev/FCL-1.0-MIT.md

 SOFTWARE, INCLUDING INDIRECT, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES, EVEN IF WE HAVE BEEN INFORMED OF THEIR POSSIBILITY IN ADVANCE.

+In the event the provision of this Disclaimer section is unenforceable under applicable law, the licenses granted herein are void.

 ### Trademarks

 Except for displaying the License Details and identifying us as the origin of